niranjan72001/Reccomendation_engine/README.md

- reccomendation system which returns the stockcodes too 5 reccomended products for a user based on user based collaborative filtering
+ reccomendation system which returns the stockcodes for top 5 reccomended products for a user based on user based collaborative filtering